 - Add in some gluten free candy-like Butterfingers or M&Ms!

-Fudge can get hard if it is stirred too much during the melting process.
+Fudge can get hard if stirred too much during the melting process.
 With this recipe, you just want to heat it long enough for the chocolate to melt with the condensed milk and then remove it.

 Most fudge is gluten free.
 I used gluten free flour for my cookie dough, and it has no eggs, so this fudge recipe is gluten free and safe to eat.

 If you love buying fudge, it is important to know Is Fudge Gluten Free.
-I have a list of some safe brands too.
+I have a list of some safe brands, too.

 More Delicious Chocolate Recipes: